jopek/callbag-repeat/README.md

 # callbag-repeat

 Callbag operator that repeats/restarts the source stream by repeating the source handshake when source stream finished without error.

 The `repeat` operator can be called with `repeat(n)` and without `repeat()` parameters.

 Code is based on https://github.com/Andarist/callbag-retry.
 The difference is that the input stream error ends the stream, while input stream end triggers a repeat.

+`npm install callbag-repeat`

 ## parametrized

-`n = 0` means no repitition: input stream = output stream. `n = 1` is one repitition after source ended, `n = 2` are two repititions, and so on...
+`n = 0` means no repitition: input stream = output stream.
+`n = 1` is one repitition after source ended, `n = 2` are two repititions, and so on...

 ```
+const repeat = require("callbag-repeat");
+const { fromIter, pipe, forEach } = require("callbag-basics");

 pipe(
   fromIter("Abc"),
   repeat(2),